Chayanika Chowdhury

 Chayanika Chowdhury (born 1 December) is a Bangladeshi television drama director.
 She has been directing television dramas since 2001, and as of September 2017, she has directed 347 dramas.

 Education

 Chowdhury graduated from Chhayanaut Sangeet Biddayatan for Rabindra Sangeet and then went to Santiniketan.

 Career

 Chowdhury debuted directing television dramas in 2001 with the drama Shesh Belay.
-She got her breakthrough through the drama titled Ek Jiboney aired on 28 October 2002.
+She got her breakthrough through the drama titled Ek Jiboney, which aired on 28 October 2002.

-Chowdhury's 50th directorial work was Maya, the 100th was Choloman Chhobi in 2010, the 200th was Juari in 2013 and the 300th was Sona'r Manush in 2016.
+Chowdhury's 50th directorial work was Maya, the 100th was Choloman Chhobi in 2010, the 200th was Juari in 2013, and the 300th was Sona'r Manush in 2016.

-Chowdhury published her first book Mayaghar in 2014.
+Chowdhury published her first book, Mayaghar, in 2014.

-In 2019 Chayanika Chowdhury started directing a film Bishwoshundori starring Siam Ahmed and Pori Moni.
+In 2019, Chowdhury made her directorial debut directing a film Bishwoshundori starring Siam Ahmed and Pori Moni.

+In May 2025, an arrest warrant was issued against Chowdhury over a cheque dishonour case.

 Personal life

 Chowdhury is married to Arun Chowdhury, a writer and journalist since 1990.
-They have a daughter Anulekha.
+They have a daughter, Anulekha.
 Her sister Tamalika Karmakar is a film and television actress.